- CASE FILES

 VK: Well, that's already, you know, much later.

-VK: In the city there is such a situation that tourists who come are obliged to register.
+VK: In the city there is such a situation that hikers who come are obliged to register.

 NAVIG: What kind of organization was that, what kind of unit, KGB, the Ministry of Internal Affairs or prison security?